MarcelineVQ/idris2-bytes/notes.md

 -- we have Word (uint) types if we compile Nat to those, which is only -- reasonable since Nat can't be negative anyway.
 ```
-Decision made: NonEmpty doens't give enough of an advantage for the hassle it causes in the codebase.
+Decision made: NonEmpty in this form doens't give enough of an advantage for the hassle it causes in the codebase.